albertomh/djereo/docs/src/featurelist.md

 is used instead.

 Logging configuration is dynamically generated based on the `DEBUG` environment variable.
-The `LoggingConfigFactory` class is used to generate settings for filters, formaters, handlers and loggers.
+The `LoggingConfigFactory` class is used to generate settings for filters, formatters, handlers and loggers.

 ## Models